Social Security Number (SSN)

 Students and scholars who will be employed in the United States will apply for a social security number through the Social Security Administration.
-The closest office is in Durham.
 The Social Security number is printed on the front of the Social Security card issued by the agency.
-When you receive your Social Security number, you should notify ISSS, the department employing you, and your bank.
 The Social Security number is a private identification number.
 Be very cautious to whom you give this number.
 Do not give your number to telemarketers or solicitors.